-The EAST Sector is based in Birmingham & Coventry
+The EAST Sector is based in East Birmingham, Nuneaton, Warwick & Coventry

-The SOUTH Sector is based in Birmingham and extends out to Worcester & Herefordshire
+The SOUTH Sector is based in South Birmingham and extends out to Worcester & Herefordshire

-The WEST Sector is based in Birmingham and the Black Country including Wolverhampton and Dudley
+The WEST Sector is based in West Birmingham and the Black Country including Wolverhampton and Dudley

 During the five years of specialist registrar training, trainees rotate through district general hospitals, teaching hospitals and regional specialty sites.
 There is close supervision by departmental tutors throughout the training period and a strict annual assessment leading to a certificate of completion of training (CCT) in clinical radiology. (+/- interventional or neurointerventional radiology).